nursix/drkcm/docs/source/dev/settings.rst

 ---------

-Deployment configurations use configuration **templates**, which provide pre-configured settings suitable for a concrete deployment scenario.
-The example highlights how these templates are applied.
+Deployment configurations use configuration **templates**, which provide pre-configured settings, customizations and extensions suitable for a concrete deployment scenario.
+The example above highlights how these templates are applied.

 .. important::
    Implementing configuration **templates** is the primary strategy to build